charliecarroll222/projects/OΧ Cycling/README.md

--- Theta Chi Cycling App --
+-- THETA CHI CYCLING APP --

  -- LOGIN --

 each teammate has an email login with respective passwords

  -- RIDE TAB --